Yum cutting some supplier ties after China food scare

 Based on the company's experience with prior sales-damaging crises related to Severe Acute Respiratory Syndrome (SARS), avian flu and "Sudan Red" dye, Yum said it does not expect restaurant sales there to turn higher until the fourth quarter.

-Shares in Yum closed down 1.1 percent at $64.73 on the New York Stock Exchange on Monday.
+Shares in Yum were up 0.4 percent at $65.69 in midday trading on the New York Stock Exchange.

-(Reporting by Beijing newsroom and Lisa Baertlein in Los Angeles; Editing by Ryan Woo and Dale Hudson)
+(Additional reporting by Jonathan Standing in Beijing and Lisa Baertlein in Los Angeles; Editing by Ryan Woo and Dale Hudson)